silentz/cv_crop_disease/README.md

 #### Optimizer

 In this project AdamW optimizer is used instead of Adam to train the neural network.
-The optimiser shows experimentally better model generalization results because it performs weight decay to reduce overfitting effect.
+The optimiser shows better empirically model generalization results because it performs weight decay to reduce overfitting effect.

 #### Scheduler